hustcer/nushell.github.io/.ebook-pub/commands/bytes_ends-with.md

 ## Parameters

-- `pattern`: the pattern to match
+- `pattern`: The pattern to match.
-- `...rest`: for a data structure input, check if bytes at the given cell paths end with the pattern
+- `...rest`: For a data structure input, check if bytes at the given cell paths end with the pattern.

 ## Input/output types: